boostorg/python/doc/building.rst

    that feature.

-.. [#toolset-specific] Because of the way most \*nix platforms share symbols among dynamically-loaded objects, I'm not certainextension modules built with different compiler toolsets will always use different copies of the Boost.Python library when loaded into the same Python instance.
+.. [#toolset-specific] Because of the way most \*nix platforms share symbols among dynamically-loaded objects, I'm not certain that extension modules built with different compiler toolsets will always use different copies of the Boost.Python library when loaded into the same Python instance.
 Not using different libraries could be a good thing if the compilers have compatible